 Adults can also be carriers.
 They may not have the symptoms but are able to infect others.

-Symptoms of Pertussis
+Symptoms of pertussis

 - The child will probably cough up large amounts of thick, stringy mucus after the coughing spell is over.

-What to Do
+What to do

-Pertussis is often scary for both the child and the parent.
+- Pertussis is often scary for both the child and the parent.
 Try to stay calm.